Polished Fushun amber piece with perfectly preserved midge insect.

 • Unique Features:

-• Aroma: Pine-like when heated (authenticity test).
+• Aroma: A pine-like scent when heated (a classic authenticity test).

 Color Varieties & Value